Learning fit

 • the difference between tandem curiosity and pilot education

-If those questions are still vague, the pilot orientation, sites, rules, or services pages may help more than jumping straight into an education request.
+If those questions are still vague, the pilot orientation, sites, rules, or pilot-support pages may help more than jumping straight into an education request.

 Who this guide helps most